frcode/python-ibmdb-wiki/APIs.md

         * NC - No commit: any changes are visible at the end of a successful operation.
 Explicit commits and rollbacks are not allowed.
     * IDENTIFIER_QUOTE_CHAR - The character used to delimit an identifier. (string)
     * INST_NAME - The instance on the database server that contains the database. (string)
-    * ISOLATION_OPTION - An array of the isolation options supported by the database server.
-The isolation options are described in the DFT_ISOLATION property. (array)
+    * ISOLATION_OPTION - A tuple of the isolation options supported by the database server.
+The isolation options are described in the DFT_ISOLATION property. (tuple)
-    * KEYWORDS - An array of the keywords reserved by the database server. (array)
+    * KEYWORDS - A tuple of the keywords reserved by the database server. (tuple)
     * LIKE_ESCAPE_CLAUSE - `True` if the database server supports the use of % and _wildcard characters. `False` if the database server does not support these wildcard characters. (bool)
     * MAX_COL_NAME_LEN - Maximum length of a column name supported by the database server, expressed in bytes. (int)
     * MAX_IDENTIFIER_LEN - Maximum length of an SQL identifier supported by the database server, expressed in characters. (int)